Whiplash Injury Treatment by Trained Medical Professionals

 How long does whiplash last?

 Recover time is based on the severity of your injuries.
 The more severe the more time it usually takes to heal.
 Some whiplash injuries are minor enough that it only takes a few days or weeks to heal, while some injuries take longer.
 The most common time frame is around 3 months for a full recovery.

 How can you prevent whiplash?

-Stretch your neck regularly will help improve your odds of getting a neck sprain.
+Stretch your neck regularly to help improve your odds of avoiding a neck sprain.
 Do strengthening exercises that help keep you neck muscles strong and limber.

-These things can help but ultimately whiplash occurs because of an accident so there is nothing that can completely prevent whiplash other than be careful and never getting injured.
+These things can help but ultimately whiplash occurs because of an accident, so there is nothing that can completely prevent whiplash other than being careful and never getting injured.

-If you have been injured and are experiencing whiplash symptoms then contact us for a free consultation.
+If you have been injured and are experiencing whiplash symptoms, contact us for a free consultation.
 Make sure your neck is in the right hands for the best whiplash recovery.